 She placed a hand on his shoulder.
 Her voice softened.
 “Emily and Jordan will keep them entertained.
 Don’t worry.
 It’ll be okay, it really will.”

 Soon the posse roped Raymond into playing hide and seek.
 The kids scattered through the house like jubilant thieves.
 The old post-and-beam was fun to hide in because of its odd, dark corners.
 But Raymond hid in the bathroom, small and stuffed with the accoutrements of four souls living in the same cramped space, he and Janet and Jordan and Emily.
-It was located at the end of the hall from the kitchen, beside the spare room, where he mostly slept nights alone now.
+It was located at the end of the hall from the kitchen, besides the spare room, where he mostly slept nights alone now.

 He shut off the light, stepped into the tub and stood behind the half-drawn shower curtain.
 The perfect hiding place.
 Too perfect; the kids apparently gave up and forgot about him.
 From somewhere distant, through the party noise, he could make out the trills of Jordan and Emily's excited laughter, the thumping of kids' feet on the stairs.
 But he lingered, stood rooted in the darkness, cherishing this thin and precarious sanctuary, the innocent smells of Ivory soap, Janet's apricot hair conditioner.
 A strange, whimsical feeling overcame him, hiding so successfully in his own home, in the middle of his own birthday party.
 At the center of things, yet invisible.